 The No. 4 Kodak has two finders, one for vertical and one for horizontal pictures.
 Bausch & Lomb's Universal Lens (list price \$28.00).
 The new Kodak has an instantaneous shutter, having rotating stops and adjustable speed; rack and pinion for focusing; two sockets for tripod screws when used for vertical or horizontal timed exposures.

-The No. 4 Kodak is the largest of the regular Kodaks, but while it makes 100 pictures 4 x 5 inches, it is much smaller than cameras by other makers for making single negatives.
+The No. 4 Kodak makes 100 pictures 4 x 5 inches, and it is much smaller than cameras by other makers for making single negatives.